 Fiber optic cable usually works as the bridge of two devices for both new cabling installations and upgrades, including backbone, horizontal, and even desktop applications.
 This is how it works, the conventional electrical data signals are converted into a modulated light beam, then transported via a very small diameter glass or plastic fiber to a receiver that converts the light back into electrical signals.
-The fiber optic links can provide much higher bandwidth and performances than copper links do, making it an ideal choice for many high rate systems that require the transfer of large, bandwidth-consuming data flies over long distance.
+The fiber optic links can provide much higher bandwidth and performances than copper links do, making it an ideal choice for many high rate systems that require the transfer of large, bandwidth-consuming data files over long distances.
 However, there are several different types of cables available on the market.
 Here is what you should know about them.

 Fiber Optic Cable Types

 Usually fiber optic cables contain several fiber, a strong central strength member, and one or more metal sheaths for mechanical protection.
-According to different standard, there are different types of fiber optic cables just as listed below.
+According to different standards, there are different types of fiber optic cables just as listed below.
 Just find what you need to build and expand your structured cabling system.

 - Loose-Tube vs. Tight-Buffered Fiber Optic Cable

 Loose tube and tight buffered are the two types of fiber optic construction.
-Both contain some type of strengthening member, such as aramid yarn, stainless steel wire strands, or even gel-filled sleeves.
+Both contain some type of strengthening members, such as aramid yarn, stainless steel wire strands, or even gel-filled sleeves.
 But each is designed for very different environments.

 Loose-tube cable is specifically designed for harsh outdoor environments.
 It protects the fiber core, cladding, and coating by enclosing everything within semi-rigid protective sleeves or tubes.
 Many loose-tube cables also have a water-resistant gel that surrounds the fiber.
 This gel helps protect them from moisture, which makes loose-tube cable great for harsh, high-humidity environments where water or condensation can be a problem.
 The gel-filled tubes can also expand and contract with temperature changes.
 But gel-filled loose-tube cable is not the best choice when cable needs to be routed around multiple bends, which is often true in indoor applications.
 Excess cable strain can force fibers to emerge from the gel.